Glossary of mFT terms

 - mFT (or m43) – Micro-Four-Thirds:

-- Micro-Four-Thirds is an imaging system standard that is based on the same sensor size and optical principles as Four Thirds.
-However, mFT uses a shorter flange-to-focal-plane distance, a slightly smaller lens mount diameter and two additional electrical contacts for high-speed data transmission.
+- Micro-Four-Thirds is an imaging system standard that is based on the same sensor size as Four Thirds, but abandoned strict telecentricity in lens design in favor of a combination of micro-lenses and in-camera software correction of image faults.
+Moreover, mFT uses a shorter flange-to-focal-plane distance, a slightly smaller lens mount diameter and two additional electrical contacts for high-speed data transmission.
 As a mirrorless system, mFT does not need to accommodate a mirror box in the optical path, so that the camera bodies can be build slimmer than those of DSLRs.
 Further reductions in size for both cameras and lenses are made possible with the narrower mount and the shorter focal-plane distance.
 Finally, the increase in the number of electrical contacts in the mount from 9 to 11 facilitates information transfer between camera and lens for data-intensive video shooting.
 Micro-Four-Thirds is an open standard, and the number of participating companies has increased substantially over time.

 - MSC – Movie and Still Compatible: